BelliLuigi/LaboratoryOfComputationalPhysics_Y7/README.md

 - Reviewed and commented 01exes.
 100% sure about them
 - Reviewed and commented 02exes.
 100% sure about them
 - Reviewed and commented 03exes.
 100% sure about them
-- Reviewed not commented 04exes.
+- Reviewed and commented 04exes.
 99% sure about them.
-The one of walkers I need to compare w/ others.
-Also Erathostenes.
+1% is walkers
+- Reviewed and commented 05exes.
+100% sat.
+- R&C 06exes.
+100% sat

 # Laboratory of Computational Physics (mod.
 A)